shipsy/plane/docs/custom-property-dropdown-integration.md

 ```
 Responses will echo these values, enabling the web UI to determine option sourcing.

+## WB Updates
+In Create IssueTypeCustomProperties api called from ticket master workflows (create ticket master and update ticket master) -
+Add dropdownSourceType and dropdownSourceField in the payload

 ## Frontend Updates
 All dropdown rendering logic lives inside `web/core/components/issues/custom-properties.tsx`.
 Current inputs are keyed by `data_type` and only cover `date`, `boolean`, `number`, and `text`.
 The component must: